subspace/protocol-specs/docs/decex/interfaces.md

 This permissionless operation allows anyone to create their instance of a domain runtime based on a desired config.

-### switch_domain

-`switch_domain(operator_id, current_domain_id, new_domain_id)`

-Allows operators to re-allocate their entire staking pool from one domain to another.
-Changes the operator's `current_domain_id` in the `OperatorsRegistry` to the `new_domain_id` and applies the stake change to `stake_summary` fields of both `current_domain_id`  and `new_domain_id` in the `DomainRegistry`.

-This permissionless operation does not require any lockups or withdrawal periods since the operator is still staked.
-This does not require approval from nominators.
-On execution, the current domain is debited by the pool balance, and the next domain is credited with the pool balance, with these changes being applied at the next epoch transition, transferring the operator’s pool balance from the current domain to the new domain.

 ### deregister_operator

 `deregister_operator(operator_id)`